-When discussing printing techniques, many times the term ‘spot varnish’ is mentioned especially in reference to UV printing.
+When discussing printing techniques, many times the term ‘spot varnish’ is mentioned especially in reference to UV varnish printing.
 Spot varnish simply means that the artwork will highlight certain aspects of a design with a varnish layer.

 Varnish is a clear ink printed over the CMYK and W in UV printing.
 Omitting the varnish will leave the design looking more matte.
 Adding the varnish will give the artwork the glossy appearance.

-When it comes to the quality or durability of the product, varnish does not make the graphic more or less resistant to scratching or peeling off.
+When it comes to the quality or durability of the product, varnish does not make the graphic any more or less resistant to scratching or peeling off.
 Varnish is simply a design feature that companies may choose to use or not.
 Rather, durability of the print is reliant on a combination of the proper substrate, pre-treatment and UV ink combination.
 Some substrates will not require pre-treatment depending on the product and ink or on the adhesion properties set forth by the customer.

 Interested in purchasing one of our cylindrical inkjet printers?
 Contact a Sales Representative in your area.